 For me, effective collaboration is key when working for an international company.
 Using the Google Suite has changed the way I work, allowing me to create and update policies and procedures with ease as well as assign items to colleagues who are working with me on a given document.

 As part of my role, I created a Security Steering group that meets each month to discuss a large number of topics, conduct document reviews and discuss the status of our ISO 27001 rollout.
 There were a number of documents, meeting notes and other items that needed to be viewed by everyone in the group.
 Initially, I had set up a Google site for this group but found it difficult to keep everything together and assign tasks to other members.

-As an alternative, I started using Chime Spaces, the virtual workspace platform from CaféX for team collaboration, live audio & video chat, and secure, private access to shared files, SaaS tools, etc. Chime has completed changed the way we collaborate.
+As an alternative, I started using CafeX Spaces, the virtual workspace platform from CaféX for team collaboration, live audio & video chat, and secure, private access to shared files, SaaS tools, etc. CafeX Meetings has completley changed the way we collaborate.
 It allows me to have one place for all our content, meeting notes and presentations whilst still harnessing the power of Google to keep documents maintained and updated.
 My favourite feature within the workspace is assigning tasks.
 Inherent to implementing a successful ISO 27001 program is the large number of documents to review.
-Chime makes this process easy; just enter an email address and click to assign a review task to someone in the group.
+CafeX makes this process easy; just enter an email address and click to assign a review task to someone in the group.
 I can also send reminders to people.

 Measuring success is key to successful management